ReactiveMongo/reactivemongo-site/releases/0.9/notes.md

 It is now possible (and relatively easy) to implement your own Collection, and then create an abstraction layer without requiring an ORM.

-#### Smooth integration of the QueryBuilder
+#### Smooth integration of the query builder

-The QueryBuilder and the Collection have been merged the resulting new Collection API is far more friendly.
+The `QueryBuilder` and the Collection have been merged the resulting new Collection API is far more friendly.

 The types of query and result are now specified in different places, allowing of specify only one of them.